 - In human life, fossil fuels are of great importance as it is one of the most extensively utilized energy source.

-- Fossil fuels, particularly petroleum, is used in the production of some medicines and other things we generally used in our daily lives like plastic, shoes, clothes, detergents, and dishwashers, etc.
+- Fossil fuels, particularly petroleum, are used in the production of some medicines and other things we generally used in our daily lives like plastic, shoes, clothes, detergents, dishwashers, etc.

 - Petroleum is also used in the production and shaping of electronic devices such as computers, refrigerators, etc.